SuffolkLITLab/ALKiln/docs/story_tables.md

 1. If this isn't a Story Table step, transform the given arguments into a Story Table structure - a list of row objects.
 2. For each row object
     1. Create a new object with almost the same properties.
 It contains the original object in a property called `original` so the original can be used to print stuff for the user's report.
-  2. In this new object transform some stuff if needed.
-For example, substitute environment variables the author gave into actual values.
+    2. In this new object substitute environment variables the author gave into actual values.
 They may do this to keep a value (like a password) secret.
     3. Add ways to accumulate the number of times the row is used.
 3. For each page
     1. Identify and store all the fields on the page and all the variables they set.
     2. Shallowly clone the Story Table row list.
         1. Create a new object almost the same as the old object
         2. Print a warning to the user if they've created a `.there_is_another` row with a value of `'True'` and change that value to `'False'`.
-    3. Add artificial rows - rows we create - which is currently just used for `.target_number`.
+        3. If there is a `.target_number` row, use it to create new rows for `.there_is_another` and `.there_are_any`
         4. This new list will be used to actually put answers into fields.
-  3. For each field
+    3. For each field on the page
         1. Find which Story Table row, if any, matches that field.
         2. Set the field to the given value.
         3. Increment the row's accumulators.
             1. Increment all relevant `.times_used` by 1.
             2. Increment the relevant `.used_for['foo']` by 1.
     4. Try to continue.

 Now some details.